 Learning the cause of my pain was internal changed my thinking about the world around me.
 It made me want to understand as much as I can about the mind’s potential and use it to my (and others’) advantage.

-Two people on the forum were discussing British therapist and motivational speaker named Marisa Peer.
+Two people on the Slack channel were discussing British therapist and motivational speaker named Marisa Peer.
 (I know that the words “motivational speaker” will cause an immediate negative reaction — conscious and unconscious — in some of you, and I’m sorry for that friends, haha.)